leptos-rs/book/src/reactivity/14_create_effect.md

 By default, effects **do not run on the server**.
 This means you can call browser-specific APIs within the effect function without causing issues.
 If you need an effect to run on the server, use [`create_isomorphic_effect`](https://docs.rs/leptos_reactive/latest/leptos_reactive/fn.create_isomorphic_effect.html).

-## Autotracking and Dynamic Dependencies
+## Auto-tracking and Dynamic Dependencies

 If you’re familiar with a framework like React, you might notice one key difference.
 React and similar frameworks typically require you to pass a “dependency array,” an explicit set of variables that determine when the effect should rerun.